brown-ccv/honeycomb-docs/docs/firebase.md

 REACT_APP_appId=
 ```

 - Copy the auto-generated values from the Firebase console to the corresponding variables in the `.env.firebase` you just created.
-You only need to copy the variables referenced here.
-If you enabled Google Analytics during project creation, additional variables may be printed in the console.
-You don't need to worry about copying those.
+  - You only need to copy the variables referenced here. _If you enabled Google Analytics during project creation, additional variables may be printed in the console.
+You don't need to copy those._

 Firebase is now set up!